-S. No. Name of project for which R&R is ongoing State District No. of Project Affected Families (PAFs) % of PAFs covered by R & R Amount paid to PAFs in the FY (In INR) Not Applicable
+S. No. Name of project for which R&R is District No. of Project Affected % of PAFs covered by R & R Amount paid to PAFs in the

+ongoing Families (PAFs) - FY (In INR)

+Not Applicable

 3. Describe the mechanisms to receive and redress grievances of the community.